Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asclepiadaceae

 Cynanchum arizonicum

 Wedge-shaped to elyptic, opposite, tough leaves.
 Clusters of large, green-hued flowers.
 Upper elevations of Sonoran Desert.
-The photograph is hosted at the Wikimedia Project.
 Detailed Description.

 Not-so-common vine with small white-yellow flowers appearing mostly singly in leaf axils.
 Pods elongate.
 Detailed Description.